Lowband21/prime_bench/README.md

 Next, you will be asked to enter a scale factor.
 This number is a multiplier for the base workload per core, allowing you to adjust the duration and intensity of the benchmark.

 The program will then generate and test random numbers for primality.
 Finally, it will output the number of primes found, total attempts made, time taken, and the score which indicates the number of tries per second.

+## Known Issues:
+The GUI version of the program will crash under Wayland if run as a native Wayland window.
+The solution for the moment is to prefix with `WINIT_UNIX_BACKEND=x11`

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.